flowersmichael/elections/README.md

   ![alt text](../hiep/independent_expenditures_2020.png)

   ## Summary
   - A single python script that runs through all csv files, analyzes all of them, process everything, and finally merge all test results into ONE pdf file for easily review.
-Everything is just one click.
 Refer to [Elections Result PDF File](../hiep/Results_Elections.pdf) for your reference.